Table of Contents It’s Easy to Make a Bad Software HireSaaS...

 Individually, these tools or applications may not cost much, but cumulatively across an enterprise-sized company, they can create millions in unplanned spending.

-Build a Better Hiring Process
+Build a Better Hiring Process and Employee Lifecycle for SaaS

 For Zylo customers, a step toward reducing shadow IT acquisition comes from identifying rogue software throughout the organization.
 Zylo’s discovery process reveals the presence of the application as well as its attributes, including ownership.